You will notice

 matters, some ESRD cats develop the opposite problem and become completely

-or both, which can be very distressing to the cat, since cats are
+or both, which can be very distressing to the cat, since cats are usually

-of a urinary tract or bowel infection, which might respond to treatment.
+infection, which might respond to treatment.

 Very Strong Bad